 The proposed study will take place at the HJA.
 It is situated on the western side of the Cascade Mountains near Blue River, Oregon (approximate coordinates: 44.1734° N, 122.1968° W).
 The area encompasses over 15,800 acres (6,400 hectares), which includes the Lookout Creek watershed.
 HJA is jointly operated by the US Forest Service’s Pacific Northwest Research Station, the Willamette National Forest, and Oregon State University (Swanson 2023).
 It is as diverse in its topography as it is in its biota.
 Elevations range from 380-1600 meters (1,247-5,249 feet).
 Native forest species (DF and WH) can surpass 500 years in age while the younger plantations are the result of clearcutting practices of the 1960s (Swanson 2023).
 In the more mesic areas of the HJA, the fire regime tends to be infrequent with high intensities.

 DF trees rely on larger canopy disturbances like mixed severity fire for successful regeneration since they are shade intolerant.
 This is why they often occupy the peak of a forest overstory, standing 30 meters tall and taller.
 WH, on the other hand, is traditionally viewed as a shade-tolerant species occupying a forest overstory up to 30 meters in height (Johnson and Swanson 2009).
-WH and DF are both conifers.
-The year-long retention of their leaves means that prolonged hydraulic deficits could lead to further foliar stress and/or damage (Salomón et al. 2022).
+WH and DF are both evergreen conifers.
+The years-long retention of their leaves means that prolonged hydraulic deficits could lead to further foliar stress and/or damage (Salomón et al. 2022).
 Directly comparing these species will provide interesting examples of how stress responses can vary based on location in the forest structure.

 Chapter 1 Methodology

-To answer the question reserved for chapter 1, I will use shrinking and swelling data (in microns or micrometers) from automated dendrometers (brand TOMST) already installed on OG and secondary-growth DF and WH trees near the Discovery Tree Trail in the Andrews.
-This site is located in the moist valley of the Andrews and therefore has an elevation of approximately 1,475 feet.
+To answer the question reserved for chapter 1, I will use shrinking and swelling data (in microns or micrometers) from automated dendrometers (Ecomatik DC3) already installed on OG and secondary-growth DF and WH trees near the Discovery Tree Trail in the Andrews.
+This site is located in the moist valley of the Andrews and has an elevation of approximately 1,475 feet.
 The oldest DF trees in this area are between 450-500 years old and 60-70 meters tall.
-I will have access to 3 dendrometers on OG DF trees, 1 dendrometer on an OG WH tree, and other dendrometers on younger, secondary growth trees.
-If time allows, I could get more dendrometry data from a nearby site, PC17, whose elevation is instead 4,500 feet.
-This elevation difference also allows me to ask additional questions regarding the effect of elevation on heat stress if time allows.
+I will have access to 3 automated band dendrometers on OG DF trees, 1 dendrometer on an OG WH tree, and 4 other dendrometers on ca. 70-year-old, secondary growth DF trees.
 These dendrometers have been consistently collecting data every 5 minutes since 2018, meaning that they have captured one of the most recent and severe heat waves, the 2021 Heat Dome (Still et al. 2023).
+Additional manual dendrometers from DF and WH trees at the Discovery Tree and nearby sites of similar elevation will allow me to determine whether seasonal and annual growth impacts from the heat dome observed in this sample are reflected in a larger population of trees.
+If time allows, I could analyze automated and manual dendrometry data from a nearby higher elevation (4,500 feet) site, PC17.
+This site was well above the elevation at which foliage scorch was observed in WH and DF in 2021, and temperatures here remained below 42C throughout the heat wave.
+These site differences also allow me to ask additional questions regarding the effect of absolute temperature and VPD thresholds versus anomalous combined heat and drought stress on growth.